anqurvanillapy/ooz/README.md

 # OOZ

-OOZ is a function toy language, inspired by Haskell.
+OOZ is a functional toy language, inspired by Haskell.

 ## Roadmap